 The statement should be signed and dated by the employer.
 The employer should retain a copy of this notice on their file for a period of 15 months beginning on the date on which the statement was given to the employee.

 Failure to comply with issuing this statement can result in a fine.

-Check our Statutory Rates page here to see the 2020 rates.
+Check our Statutory Rates page here to see the 2021 rates in full.

 A rate of pay prescribed in any Employment Regulation Order or Sectoral Employment Order is not to apply to an employee if it is less than the national minimum hourly rate of pay to which that employee is entitled.

 Any employee whose hours of work are assessed but whose work is not controlled or supervised, must keep a written record of working hours for each day that the employee works.
 This record must be submitted to the employer 72 hours after the pay reference period.
 In the event that the employee fails to submit a record of their working hours within the 72 hour period, the employer will be obliged under the Act to revert back to their contractual arrangement.

 This does not apply to employees whose average hourly rate of pay is 150% or more of the national minimum hourly rate of pay.